openstack-archive/pylockfile/doc/lockfile.rst

    released within that period the :exc:`LockTimeout` exception will be raised.

-.. method:: FileLock.release()
+.. method:: LockFile.release()

-   Unlock the file associated with the :class:`FileLock` object.
+   Unlock the file associated with the :class:`LockFile` object.
 If the file is not currently locked, the :exc:`NotLocked` exception is raised.
    If the file is locked by another thread or process the :exc:`NotMyLock` exception is raised.